 - Audit

-- Compensation
+- · Compensation

 - · Governance and Nominating

-Committee membership shown below is as of May 23, 2024.
+Committee membership shown below is as of May 21, 2025.

 Audit Committee Compensation Committee Governance and Nominating Committee

 Richard D. Butler, Jr. . a

-Dennis (De) Gao . . .
+Dennis (De) Gao A • .

 Tyler Sickmeyer . . .

 Audit Committee.
-The purpose of our Audit Committee is to assist the Board in overseeing (i) the integrity of our Company's accounting and financial reporting processes, the audits of our financial statements, as well as our systems of internal controls regarding finance, accounting, and legal compliance, (ii) our Company's compliance with legal and regulatory requirements, (iii) the qualifications, independence, and performance of our independent public accountants, and (iv) our Company's financial risk.
+The purpose of our Audit Committee is to assist the Board in overseeing (i) the integrity of our Company's accounting and financial reporting processes, the audits of our financial statements, as well as our systems of internal controls regarding finance, accounting, and legal compliance; (ii) our Company's compliance with legal and regulatory requirements; (iii) the qualifications, independence, and performance of our independent public accountants; and (iv) our Company's financial risk.
 In carrying out this purpose, the Audit Committee maintains and facilitates free and open communication between the Board, the independent public accountants, and our management.
-During the fiscal year ended September 30, 2023, Messrs.
+During the fiscal year ended September 30, 2024, Messrs.
 Gao (Chair), Butler, and Sickmeyer served on our Audit Committee.
-During the fiscal year ended September 30, 2023, Messrs.
-Gao (Chair), Butler, and Sickmeyer served on our Audit Committee.
-During the fiscal year ended September 30, 2023, each member of the committee satisfied the independence standards specified in Rule 5605(a)(2) of the Nasdaq Listing Rules, however, as discussed in greater detail under the section titled "Independence," the Board determined that Mr. Sickmeyer was not considered independent solely for purposes of his service on the Audit Committee within the definitions of Nasdaq Listing Rule 5605(c)(2)(A)(ii) and Exchange Act Rule 10A-3(b)(1) during an approximate three and one-half-month period in fiscal year 2023.
-During the fiscal year ended September 30, 2023, each member of the committee was determined by the Board to be "financially literate" with accounting or related financial management experience.
-The Board has also determined that Mr. Gao is an "audit committee financial expert" as defined under SEC rules and regulations and qualifies as a financially sophisticated audit committee member as required under Rule 5605(c)(2)(A) of the Nasdaq Listing Rules.
-The Board has adopted a charter for the Audit Committee, a copy of which is posted on our website
+During the fiscal year ended September 30, 2024, each member of the committee satisfied the independence standards specified in Rule 5605(a)(2) of the Nasdaq Listing Rules and the related rules of the SEC and was determined by the Board to be "financially literate" with accounting or related financial management experience.
+The Company has also determined that Mr. Gao is an "audit committee financial expert" as defined under SEC rules and regulations and qualifies as a financially sophisticated audit committee member as required under Rule 5605(c)(2) (A) of the Nasdaq Listing Rules.
+The Board has adopted a charter for the Audit Committee, a copy of which is posted on our website at ir.liveventures.com/governance-docs.
+The Audit Committee met five times during the fiscal year ended September 30, 2024.

 Compensation Committee.
-The purpose of the Compensation Committee is to (i) discharge the Board's responsibilities relating to compensation of the Company's directors and executives, (ii) produce an annual report on executive compensation for inclusion in the Company's proxy statement, if necessary, and (iii) oversee and advise the Board on the adoption of policies that govern the Company's compensation programs, including stock and benefit plans.
-During the fiscal year ended September 30, 2023, Messrs.
+The purpose of the Compensation Committee is to (i) discharge the Board's responsibilities relating to compensation of the Company's directors and executives; (ii) produce an annual report on executive compensation for inclusion in the Company's proxy statement, if necessary; and (iii) oversee and advise the Board on the adoption of policies that govern the Company's compensation programs, including stock and benefit plans.
+During the fiscal year ended September 30, 2024, Messrs.
 Butler (Chair), Gao, and Sickmeyer served on the Compensation Committee.
-During the fiscal year ended September 30, 2023, each member of the committee satisfied the independence standards specified in Rule 5605(a)(2) of the Nasdaq Listing Rules and the related rules of the SEC.
-In addition, each of the current members of the Compensation Committee is a "non-employee director" as such term is defined under Rule 16b-3 of the Exchange Act and an "outside director" for as such term is defined for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
+During the fiscal year ended September 30, 2024, each member of the committee satisfied the independence standards specified in Rule 5605(a)(2) of the Nasdaq Listing Rules and the related rules of the SEC.
+In addition, each of the current members of the Compensation Committee is a "non-employee director" under Section 16 of the Securities Exchange Act of 1934 ("Exchange Act") and an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended ("Code").
 The Board has adopted a charter for the Compensation Committee, a copy of which is posted on our website at ir.liveventures.com/governance-docs.
-The Compensation Committee met twice during the fiscal year ended September 30, 2023.
+The Compensation Committee met two times during the fiscal year ended September 30, 2024.